#{ServerName}

 Fascinating fact: There has been a church in Warkworth since at least AD 737 when King Ceowulf of Northumbria granted it to the monks of Lindisfarne Priory.
 It is thought that the 8th-century timber church was destroyed in the Viking raids that damaged Lindisfarne itself in the 9th century.
 It has been re-built twice in stone; the present one was built in 1132.

 Like with any visit to a new village, the best way to explore is by foot and, although it won’t take you long to potter around Warkworth, there is lots for you to see and experience.
 You will find an ancient street setting lined with traditional inns and shops with the magnificent castle towering above you.
 Take some time to explore here and soak up all of the culture.
-Here are some highlights of Warkworth…
+Here are some shopping highlights in Warkworth.

 Fenwick Gallery